quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the available bandwidth.

-To limit the consequences of reduced acknowledgement frequency, a sender can cause a receiver to send an acknowledgement at least once per RTT when there are ack-eliciting packets in flight.
+To limit the consequences of reduced acknowledgement frequency, a sender can cause a receiver to send an acknowledgement at least once per round trip there are ack-eliciting packets in flight.

 A sender can accomplish this by setting the Request Max Ack